Capture a Panoramic View of Your Relationship

 - Your report is a visual representation of your and your partner’s scores in comparison to the normative sample that we studied so you know where you stand.

-- Similar to individuals, about 1/3 of couples who took the test did it prior to getting married and 2/3 at some point after marriage.
+- About 1/3 of couples who took the test did it prior to getting married and 2/3 at some point after marriage.

 - Many couples take the test every 6 -12 months to reassess their coupledom with their providers over time.